-But not only does the company operate its own coal mines at Rock Springs, Wyo.-which incidentally have won a national reputation for safety and efficiency, but also Union Pacific is one of the largest oil producers in California with fields in several areas in that region.
-Other oil developments are operated in conjunction with other companies in Colorado and other regions.
+In Wyoming, for example, it operates its own coal mines which incidentally have won a national reputation for safety and efficiency - and produces electric power for consumption in a large area of the state.
+It is one of the largest oil producers in California, with fields in several areas in that region, and also operates oil developments in conjunction with other companies in Colorado and other regions.